henkjannl/py-animate/README.md

 In [Example 4](examples/04-rotating-text/Readme.md), the `TEXT`, `XPOLE` and `YPOLE` commands are demonstrated.

-[Example 5](examples/05-rotating-cloud/Readme.md), demonstrates rotation of the clod in the original bulldozer animation.
+[Example 5](examples/05-rotating-cloud/Readme.md), demonstrates rotation of the cloud in the original bulldozer animation.

 # The `ASSEMBLY` item